dhanush-2501/hydro-analyzer/docs/README.md

  python3 run.py
  ```

-# Output

- * `transmissivity`: The transmissivity of the well in square metre per day.
- * `storativity`: The storativity of the well, a dimensionless value.

 # Pumping Test Tutorial
  &emsp;This tutorial provides step-by-step instructions for entering data and analyzing results using the Hydro-Analyzer.